-The Company's Constitution (Section 11) provides an indemnity to every director, manager or officer of the Company.
+The Company's Constitution (Section 11) provides an indemnity to every person that is or has been a director, alternate director, executive officer or officer of the Company or related body corporate.
 During the financial year, the Company paid a premium in respect of a contract insuring the directors of the Company (as named above), the Company Secretary and all executive officers of the Company and of any related body corporate against a liability incurred as such a director, secretary or executive officer to the extent permitted by the Corporations Act 2001.
 The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.